rehamfadul/Starbucks_Capstone_Project/README.md

 value - (dict of strings) - either an offer id or transaction amount depending on the record

 ### Results
-The findings of this project's anslysis can be found HERE https://rehamfadul.medium.com/a-data-science-challenge-towards-better-starbucks-offers-ab1c0d4fe6e1.
+The findings of this project's anslysis can be found [HERE]:https://rehamfadul.medium.com/a-data-science-challenge-towards-better-starbucks-offers-ab1c0d4fe6e1.

 ### Acknowledgements
 This project is part of Udacity Data Scientist Nanodegree program.